nystudio107/craft-code-field/README.md

 Some things to do, and ideas for potential features:

 * Provide support for additional third-party themes
+* Add a setting to turn off the display of the language icon

 Brought to you by [nystudio107](https://nystudio107.com)